lukehanson2429/hop-heaven/README.md

 ### Features left to implement

+* Detailed about us page on why to to shop with hop heaven.
 * Favourites app to star your favourites which will display these on your profile page to make for easier purchasing.
+* Monthly subsciption with beer of the month delivered to your door.
 * Contact app with form to fill out to contact the site owner.
 * Blog app with monthly a blog post detailing interesting craft beer news from the site owner also mentioning any exciting deals/new beers in stock.
 * Pagination.